 "Separate Ways" was initially an extended side game stemming from the original Resident Evil 4, with Ada Wong as the protagonist, where we followed our favorite lady spy in her own mission in the hostile Spanish countryside where the main game also took place.
 Ada would arrive in familiar areas of the core story, either before or after Leon, and she would sometimes offer a helping hand, even without him knowing.
 In spite of Ada's spy status, which by the way could have been put to even better use by applying stealth mechanics to her gameplay, the original mission moved in a similar pace with the main game, feeling at times a bit too much for Ada and her way of dealing with things.
 But this was part of the challenge anyway; the mini game was very well set up and executed, and never felt repetitive or dull although we were called to battle the same kinds of enemies and the same bosses (albeit in different forms, in Saddler's case).

 The revamped "Separate Ways" is a different story, however.
 After a promising and intriguing entrance, with Luis performing flamenco in a prison cell and Ada rescuing him from execution at just the last minute, things start to progressively change.
-An annoying mysterious enemy makes his appearance, infecting Ada with his claw and we are forced to fight him at that extremely early stage with our very limited and weak resources.
+An annoying mysterious enemy makes his appearance, infecting Ada with the parasite that he is carrying and we are forced to fight him at that extremely early stage with our very limited and weak resources.
 Ada begins to experience weird hallucinations caused by the infection, that severely affect her battling skills.
-We understand that this enemy, called for the time being 'The Black Robe' (because he is sporting a fancy black robe literally, and by the way it turns out he is a familiar "face": he is the other guardian, besides Verdugo, who, in the main game, accompanies Salazar in his dramatic appearances), will be stalking us for quite a while, because he is not exactly dead after that first fight is over.
+We understand that this enemy, called for the time being The Black Robe (because he is sporting a fancy black robe literally, and by the way it turns out he is a familiar "face": he is the other guardian, besides Verdugo, who, in the main game, accompanies Salazar in his dramatic appearances), will be stalking us for quite a while, because he is not exactly dead after that first fight is over.

 Either alone or with Luis for very brief segments, Ada goes through several familiar environments of the main game, but we are also introduced to new areas, an addition that is, in fact, the best and most memorable part of the DLC.
 The Castle, in particular, is a fantastic stage, what with its new puzzles and treasure-packed rooms (although said treasures are just for admiration, and we cannot take them with us), but unfortunately this does not last for long: the Black Robe appears for a last time, now as a boss in full swing, and it is revealed to be the infamous U3 from the original main game, an enemy that was left out of the remake and now we get to know why.
 Then Ada, having freed herself from the infection by putting her attacker to sleep for good and spitting out its germ, rushes for the island, now for a new mission that Wesker who, incidentally, shows up in person in the side game's remake, assigns to her.
 Wesker intends to blow up the island, but Ada disobeys his orders and instead of setting up the fatal explosion, just like he told her, she instead prepares a series of blasts that will not happen at the same time (or at all), so as to give Leon time to escape with Ashley.
 While on the Island, Ada discovers a secret experiment base and a fierce monster - another impressive addition which also links Wesker to the story even more.
 Thankfully we do not have to fight this monster, "just" run for our lives the few times that it appears, but we get an idea of what was really going on there under Wesker's all-seeing eye.

-That said, although the U3 part in the original was one that I loved to hate, it was an iconic and highly challenging sequence in Leon's story, and therefore not a good idea to take it away, let alone to put it in Separate Ways as one more boss fight for Ada.
+That said, although the U3 part in the original was one that I loved to hate, it was an iconic and highly challenging sequence in Leon's story, and therefore not a good idea to take it away, let alone to put it in "Separate Ways" as one more boss fight for Ada.
 I also didn't like the fact that the title of the achievement that you gain for defeating U3 is one of the most characteristic lines that Saddler directs at Leon in the original.
 Which reminds me of the emblematic laser corridor that, again, was one of Leon's shining moments in the original game and not only it was left out of his story in the remake but it too was given to Ada.
 And unfortunately these are not the only instances of iconic moments / sequences that were part of the original main game and now were included in Ada's mission.
-The gondola part, the pounding pistons, the insect-inhabited flooded waterway in the Castle that you need to unflood so as to proceed, Bitores grabbing Leon from the neck as he opens the door in his mansion (I know there is a similar sequence in the remake, but the one in "Separate Ways" is literally a replica of the original's scene with Leon), even a couple of Leon's iconic one-liners, all so deeply connected to the classic game's plot, were now lightheartedly left out; which we knew already of course since we have already played the remake, but now we see they were not just left out, but they were also implemented in Ada's story.
-While at the same time a unique segment from the original "Separate Ways", the sequence with Saddler's battleship, was completely left out of its remake.
+The gondola part, the pounding pistons, the insect-inhabited flooded waterway in the Castle that you need to unflood so as to proceed, Bitores grabbing Leon from the neck as he opens the door in his mansion (I know there is a similar sequence in the remake, but the one in "Separate Ways" is literally a replica of the original's scene with Leon), getting the Blue Moonstone in Salazar's maze (albeit the procedure is different), even a couple of Leon's iconic one-liners, all so deeply connected to the classic game's plot, were now left out of the main game and were implemented in Ada's story.
+This was kind of expected, however; because an important part of Ada's original story, that which involved her meeting Krauser, saving Leon from his blade and later facing him in a boss fight, was cut from the remake, her new story needed an extra boost, moreover since a unique segment from the original "Separate Ways", the sequence with Saddler's battleship, was completely left out of its revamped version.

 In her revised standalone mission, Ada seems a bit lost and, at times, out of place.
 She relies on Luis to get her the Amber, she relies on Leon to keep insanely strong enemies busy and away from her, and although her own path is filled with danger and challenge, most of the times she is more of an observer and less of someone actually doing something to push the action further.
-This was expected to happen in the main game, but not in her own adventure.
+This works in the main game, but not in her own adventure.
 What she does mostly depends on what other people have done before her, and with her overall "ennui" kind of attitude she gives the impression that she is not 100% there and focused on her mission, although her determination does shoot up in the final scene, where she appears to completely disregard Wesker's plans by ordering the pilot of her helicopter to change course at gunpoint.
 The fact that Ada is bored and eventually not as effective is highlighted by Wesker's obvious dismay and disappointment every time something doesn't go according to plan.
 We know our beloved arch-villain is a paranoid perfectionist, but to be fair, he is not exactly overreacting in this case.

-Speaking of Krauser, Ada has no interaction with him in this new version, which also means there is no boss fight with him in her story.
-This was kind of expected, since in the main game's remake she doesn't encounter him at all, and it is Luis instead of her who is present in Leon's knife fight with his former mentor, and the one who subsequently saves him from a fatal hit from Krauser.
-It is a change that not only makes more sense, as Luis is far more connected to Leon's story in the game than Ada, therefore his role in how Leon's encounter with Krauser plays out is far more important and determinant, but also aids the plot in that, as we see in the end, Wesker leaves the island with Krauser's infected body so as to examine the virus that it carried and see how he could possibly take advantage of the strain's potential, like he did in Antarctica, where he escaped with Steve Burnside's infected body in "Code Veronica".
+As I already mentioned earlier, Ada has no interaction with Krauser in this new version, and there is no boss fight with him in her story; a change that makes sense since in the main game's remake she doesn't encounter him at all, and it is Luis instead of her who is present in Leon's knife fight with his former mentor, and the one who subsequently saves him from a fatal hit from Krauser.
+Luis is far more connected to Leon's story in the game than Ada, therefore his role in how Leon's encounter with Krauser plays out is far more important and determinant, also aiding the plot in that, as we see in the end, Wesker leaves the island with Krauser's infected body so as to examine the virus that it carried and see how he could possibly take advantage of the strain's potential, like he did in Antarctica, where he escaped with Steve Burnside's infected body in "Code Veronica".
 That scene could also imply that Krauser is not really dead for good or that maybe Wesker had the means to "resurrect" him somehow.
 This is Resident Evil, after all; death is never that simple in its universe.

-The revamped "Separate Ways" is an averagely good side game with some fairly nice moments but also marginally disappointing at times, with several weaknesses that have to do, on the one hand, with the fact that so many iconic elements from the original main game were implemented here, as if in an attempt to make "Separate Ways" look more grand because it would probably feel inadequate on its own, and on the other with the limited development of its lead character.
+The revamped "Separate Ways" is an averagely good side game with some fairly nice moments but also marginally disappointing at times, lacking flexibility as far as gameplay strategies are concerned (there are a few instances in the DLC where following a specific plan looks like the only way to survive, but said plan is a pain to execute with precision due to an undue overkill in enemy and obstacle placement) and with several weaknesses that have to do, on the one hand, with the fact that so many iconic elements from the original main game were implemented here, as if in an attempt to make "Separate Ways" look more grand because it would probably feel inadequate on its own, and on the other with the limited development of its lead character.
 The road that Ada takes in this new version of her story is so distant that she nearly separates herself from the whole plot.
 But maybe this was done on purpose; her solitary path fits her spy persona and helps her watch things from a distance and plan her moves accordingly.
 Maybe this is how she should have appeared from the start, and in this sense her mission's remake was what her story needed to be properly narrated.
-I have said it many times in the past and I will say it again: Ada
+In a past article, I mentioned that probably it's about time for Ada to have a game of her own; now, however, seeing how both her persona and her gameplay design have been altered in the new "Separate Ways", I dare say that maybe it would be better if she retired.
+Like I said in my article about Claire and Leon's development in the remake of Resident Evil 2, the connection between Leon and Ada has already become a quaint detail in the universe of the games, having lost its original flair almost completely.
+This is very obvious in the remakes themselves, considering how Leon's very attitude towards Ada has been changed in both of them.

 No comments: